SpongePowered/SpongeDocs/source/plugin/text/representations/formatting-code-legacy.rst

 work with the ampersand (&) as well.

 .. warning::
-    Text serialization using any kind of formatting code is limited to representing only a limited portion of the capabilities of a ``Text``, namely formatting.
+    Text serialization using any kind of formatting code is limited to representing only some of the capabilities of a ``Text``, namely formatting.
 It cannot represent any kind of click or hover actions.
 If brevity is not an issue (as it is in Minecraft chat), it is recommended to use either the :doc:`./xml` or the :doc:`./json`.

 Ampersand Formatting
 ====================